-San Gabriel Mission Pastor Rev. Fr.
-Bruce Wellems, CMF, and mission Business Manager Al Sanchez on Dec.
-21, 2012, picked Aqua Tibia sweet Valencia oranges in the mission's gardens marking the first orange harvest on the mission grounds for an unknown number of decades since the previous harvest.
+San Gabriel Mission Business Manager Al Sanchez on Dec.
+21, 2012, picked Aqua Tibia sweet oranges in the mission's gardens marking the first orange harvest on the mission grounds for an unknown number of decades since the previous harvest.
 Toots Bier of University of California Riverside Citrus Clonal Protection Program was informed of an old orange tree a few miles from the mission and after DNA testing it was determined it was an original orange tree in California like the ones planted by San Gabriel Mission to start orchards of oranges.
 Those original orange trees disappeared at the mission grounds for unknown reasons over the years.
 The current historic trees at the mission were started in 2004 by Bier, and were planted at the mission in 2006.
 They can be seen on a self-guided tour of the old mission church, museum and gardens.

-SAN GABRIEL MISSION FIRST ANNUAL EASTER MORNING RUN OF ST. JOHN
+SAN GABRIEL MISSION 2ND ANNUAL EASTER MORNING RUN/WALK OF ST. JOHN WAS FUN!

-The 75 runners/walkers all completed the approximately four mile round trip to Lacy Park in San Marino and back.
-There was free parking, free entry fee, a free big delicious breakfast after the run, and free gifts to participants!
-Thank you to San Gabriel Mission Boy Scouts for set up, decorations, cooking and serving, and cleanup.
-Thank you to Mission San Gabriel Council Knights of Columbus for doing registration, helping cook and working with news media, and other parishioners who joined in the effort for a fun morning!
+A record 96 runners/walkers and two dogs participated in the 5K fun run/walk round trip to Vincent Lugo Park in San Gabriel and back where they enjoyed a free big delicious breakfast and free a gift!
+Thank you to San Gabriel Mission Cub Scouts and Boy Scouts for set up, decorations, cooking and serving, and cleanup.
+Thank you to Mission San Gabriel Council Knights of Columbus for doing registration, helping cook, set up and clean up and working with news media, and other parishioners in the effort for a fun morning!

 MISSION 2ND ANNUAL CAR SHOW ON SATURDAY, JUNE 21, WAS A NICE SUCCESS